meatbagadmin/meatbagadmin/README.md

 # ⚠️ Attention: Biological Bottlenecks

 Congratulations.
-Your browser has successfully stumbled upon Stupid Meat Bags, the official interface for Legacy Support.
+Your browser has successfully stumbled upon Stupid Meatbags, the official interface for Legacy Support.

 You are likely here because your life feels unoptimized, your technology is smarter than your primary education, and you’ve realized that "Common Sense" was a trial feature that your species failed to renew.